placetopay-org/self-declarations-base/README.md

 ./app/Models/User.php
 ./app/Repositories/Eloquent/EloquentUserRepository.php

-Also it will create folders if this not exists [Contracts,Entities,Managers,Models,Respositories]
+Also it will create folders if this not exists [Contracts,Entities,Managers,Models,Repositories]

 ## Options